CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 --------

 Resources can generally be deleted with the ``delete`` command.
-However many resources are needed by other resources, and so deleting them is tricky.
+However, resources may link to other resources, and deleting these interconnected objects is tricky.
 For more information, see the section on :ref:`deleting data objects <deleting_data_objects_label>`.

 AI modules cannot be deleted, but they can be :ref:`archived <archiving_label>`.